-Subject to any restrictions on the eligibility of investors for a particular Share Class, a Shareholder in a Fund may Switch all or some of his Shares of one Class or Fund ("the Original Shares") for Shares of another Class or Fund ("the New Shares") in the Company at any Valuation Point of the Fund or Funds concerned.
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and

-Original Shares at the Valuation Point applicable at the time the Original Shares are redeemed and the New Shares are issued.
+Subject to any restrictions on the eligibility of investors for a particular Share Class, a Shareholder in a Fund may Switch all or some of his Shares of one Class or Fund (the "Original Shares") for Shares of another Class or Fund (the "New Shares") in the Company at any Valuation Point of the Fund or Funds concerned.
+However, investors wishing to Switch into gross Shares (if they are available) must first complete a Declaration of Eligibility and Undertaking that may be obtained from the ACD.
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Original Shares at the Valuation Point applicable at the time the Original Shares are redeemed and the New Shares are issued.